-I provide clinical consultation and supervision to mental health professionals worldwide.
+I provide clinical case consultation and supervision to mental health professionals worldwide.

 My approach

-Our unexpected participation in our patients’ problematic relational patterns necessarily stirs up difficult feelings for us.
-It is not a question of if we experience difficult feelings but of whether or not we can use them constructively, as a source of understanding.
-Parallel feelings and patterns can emerge in clinical consultation (“parallel process”), often providing rich insights into clinical challenges.
+Our unexpected participation in patients’ relational patterns stirs up difficult feelings for us.
+It is not a question of whether we experience difficult feelings, but whether we can use them constructively, in the service of understanding and psychological change.
+Parallel feelings and patterns can emerge in clinical consultation (“parallel process”), often leading to rich insights.

-Because clinical consultation is most helpful when therapists speak openly and freely, I work to foster the mutual trust necessary for open communication.
-In theoretical terms, I strive to provide a frame that facilitates exploration of transference, countertransference, enactments, and parallel process.
+Because consultation is most helpful when therapists speak openly and freely, I work to foster the mutual trust necessary for open communication.
+In theoretical terms, I provide a frame for exploring transference, countertransference, enactments, and parallel process.

-Consultation sessions typically move fluidly between process and technique, theory, and practical clinical guidance.
-I draw on different theoretical models according to their relevance to the individual patient and the clinical material.
-One theoretical lens does not fit all.
+Consultation sessions typically move fluidly between clinical process and technique, theory, and practical clinical guidance.
+I draw on multiple theoretical models depending on the patient and clinical material.
+One theoretical lens never fits all.

 Psychoanalysis and the re-enchantment of psychiatry (Psychiatric Times)